Typhoon Yutu: Hong Kong

 On October 31, a 25-year-old man died when surfing in Shek O Beach in Big Wave Bay, Hong Kong Island, due to high surf, while the standby typhoon signal No. 1 was hoisted.
 In Tai Miu Wan, maximum sea level during the storm's passage was measured at 2.78 m and a maximum storm surge was measured at 0.65 m.
 Over the next two days, Yutu brought cloudy weather and light rain, and overall caused no significant damage in Hong Kong.

-Aftermath
+Aftermath and retirement

-Due to the severe damage in the Northern Mariana Islands and the Philippines, the name Yutu was retired during the 52nd annual session of the ESCAP/WMO Typhoon Committee in February 2020.
+Due to the severe damage in the Northern Mariana Islands, the name Yutu was retired during the 52nd annual session of the ESCAP/WMO Typhoon Committee in February 2020.
 In February 2021, the Typhoon Committee subsequently chose Yinxing as its replacement name, and was first used in 2024.

 After causing over ₱1 billion worth of damages in the Philippines, PAGASA retired the name Rosita from its rotating lists of tropical cyclone names, and will never be used again as a typhoon name within the Philippine Area of Responsibility.
-It was replaced with Rosal, which was first used in 2022.
+The name Rosal was chosen to replace Rosita, and it was first used in 2022 season.